hampoelz/Capacitor-NodeJS/README.md

 >
 > For now Android 32-bit x86 support is disabled in Capacitor-NodeJS v1.0.0-beta.2 _(based on node.js v16)_ as there is currently no support for it in the latest version of the nodejs-mobile core library.
 However, you can use Capacitor-NodeJS v1.0.0-beta.1 which is based on node.js v12.

+## Examples

+Currently there are two example projects available.
+One without any additional framework, located in the [`example/vanilla`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vanilla) branch.
+And one that uses the vitejs framework in [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vite).

 ## Getting Started

 To add a NodeJS project to your app, the following steps are required: